-Adding only plain water or some other liquid to the cooling system can be dangerous.
-Plain water and other liquids, can boil before the proper coolant mixture will.
-The coolant warning system is set for the proper coolant mixture.
-With plain water or the wrong mixture, the engine could get too hot but you would not get the overheat warning.
+Plain water, or other liquids such as alcohol, can boil before the proper coolant mixture will.
+With plain water or (Continued)

+the wrong mixture, the engine could get too hot but there would not be an overheat warning.
 The engine could catch fire and you or others could be burned.
-Use a 50/ 50 mixture of clean, drinkable water and DEX-COOL coolant.